Dianova Network Dianova Portugal

-> the objectives and results achieved by its programs and advocacy initiatives;
+> objectives and results achieved by its programs and advocacy initiatives.

-> the main sources of funding from companies, foundations, governments and individuals;
+> main sources of funding from companies, foundations, governments and individuals.

 > and financial performance that is in compliance with relevant laws and practices.
-And audited by a qualified independent public accountant whose statement accompanies the Report.
+The report is audited by a qualified independent public accountant.

 Social Impact and Horizon 2020

-Dianova is an organization in constant adaptation to the evolution of the contexts in which it operates, and a proactive actor in the Social and Solidarity Economy Sector.
-Dianova is dedicated to building a more equitable and balanced society.
+Markedly, is an organization in constant adaptation to the evolution of the contexts in which it operates.
+And a proactive actor in the Social and Solidarity Economy Sector.
+Particularly, aims to build a more equitable and balanced society.

-The mission of Dianova and its implementation are echoed in the context of the Agenda 2030.
-By implementing a diversity of local and international practices and initiatives, Dianova has a significant impact on the implementation of the SDG.
-Adding to the global efforts to build a better world for all and incorporating the language of Agenda 2030 into their work.
+Our mission found echoe in the context of the Agenda 2030.
+In particular, by implementing a diversity of local and international practices and initiatives.
+Hence, Dianova has a significant impact on the implementation of the SDG.
+First, adding to the global efforts to build a better world for all.
+Finally, incorporating the language of Agenda 2030 into its work.

 > Children / Youth and Education.